jsr6720/jsr6720.github.io/_posts/2019-07-17-the-librarian-of-auschwitz.md

 ## My Review 5/5

-Lightly fictionalized account of real events of the Holocaust. <br/><br/>Fantastic read and very heavy at times, unflinching in its accounts of the actual events in the camp.
+Lightly fictionalized account of real events of the Holocaust.

+Fantastic read and very heavy at times, unflinching in its accounts of the actual events in the camp.

 ### Date Read
 2019/07/17